raexera/yuki/README.md

 ## :snowflake: About Yuki

 Welcome to "雪 - Yuki", a repository showcasing my personal collection of dotfiles.
-These dotfiles are tailored for NixOS and Home-Manager, leveraging the power of [flakes](https://nixos.wiki/wiki/Flakes) and [flake-parts](https://github.com/hercules-ci/flake-parts).
-They provide a structured and efficient setup, perfect for any NixOS enthusiast.
+These dotfiles are tailored for NixOS and Home-Manager, utilizing the power of [flakes](https://nixos.wiki/wiki/Flakes) and [flake-parts](https://github.com/hercules-ci/flake-parts) for optimal organization and efficiency.

 To explore the flake outputs and their functionalities, run: